thinhbuzz/laravel-advanced-authorization/README.md

 ```

 ### Check with Middleware
-> Throw new exception if not match, you can change exception class in config with key permission_exception, role_exception, level_exception
+> Throw new exception if not match, you can change exception class in config with key permission_exception, exception.role, level_exception

 Check permission
 ```php